Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Use of Unmanned Aircraft Authorization to Assist in Locating and Recovering Deceased Big Game
+Use of Unmanned Aircraft Authorization to Assist in Location and Recovery of Deceased Big Game

-Would authorize the use of unmanned aircraft to assist in locating and recovering deceased big game animals in Minnesota.
-Companion bill to HF 1301.
+Would authorize the use of unmanned aircraft systems to assist in locating and recovering deceased big game animals.

 Last action: January 30, 2025